Calabozo: Foundation and Early Events

+Colonization

+On March 16, 1780, the town was visited by Bishop Mariano Martí.
+He observed that the church was under construction and noted that it was neither one of the wealthiest nor the poorest towns in the province.
+It had livestock herds—cattle, mules, and horses—that supplied Caracas.
+During this visit, Martí founded Calabozo's first school.
+Its first town council was formed on January 1, 1776, with ordinary mayors, brotherhood officials, a royal standard-bearer, a chief constable, and council members.
+At the time, the town had 428 houses and 3,448 inhabitants.

+The Prussian-born explorer Alexander von Humboldt arrived in Calabozo in mid-March 1800 and stayed for several days in the area.
+He reported that the city had around 5,000 inhabitants at the time and was amazed to find batteries, electrometers, electrophores, and other scientific instruments made by Carlos del Pozo y Sucre, who had no other instruments to consult or reference but his own.

+On July 31, 1811, the city's council, in agreement with the Caracas Junta, proclaimed absolute independence, and on August 15, they welcomed the priest José Cortés de Madariaga, who returned from Bogotá after being sent by the government to sign a treaty of friendship, alliance, and federative union.
+These efforts were a precursor to Simón Bolívar's diplomatic actions years later.
+During the Venezuelan War of Independence, Calabozo became a focal point of military action in the plains, alternating control between republican and royalist forces.

+The city suffered greatly from the prolonged violence.
+José Tomás Boves, who had been confined there since 1808, made Calabozo his headquarters.
+The city was later captured by the Liberator, Simón Bolívar, who temporarily forced General Pablo Morillo to retreat following the battle of February 12, 1818.

 Geography

 Calabozo is situated in the midst of an extensive llano on the left bank of the Guárico River, on low ground, 325 feet above sea-level and 123 miles S.S.W. of Caracas.
 The plain lies slightly above the level of intersecting rivers and is frequently flooded in the rainy season; in summer the heat is most oppressive, the average daily temperature being around 31 degrees Celsius.

 In its vicinity are thermal springs.
 The principal occupation of its inhabitants is cattle-raising.
 The town is well built, regularly laid out with streets crossing at right angles, and possesses several fine old churches, a college and public school.
 It is a place of considerable commercial importance because of its situation in the midst of a rich cattle-raising country.